0%

 // --- Gemini AI Interaction Route ---

-// This route is protected by JWT authentication
+// This route is protected by JWT authentication.
+Don't let just anyone hit your expensive AI endpoint.

 app.post('/api/generate-content', authenticateToken, async (req, res) => {